 And true to Wuhan cuisine, which shares with its nearby Sichuanese counterpart, the dish makes extensive use of chilies.
 Chilies are deeply embedded within both Wuhan and Sichuan food cultures because the regions face a humid climate, which can be balanced out with hot and spicy foods in traditional Chinese medicinal beliefs.
 While preparing the seasoning and sauce of hot dry noodles, Wuhanese people typically use chili oil and fresh coriander to bring out both the delicious taste of sesame and give a kick of heat.

 This dish is so significant in Wuhan food culture that it is a popular breakfast food in the city, often sold in street carts and restaurants across towns as early as 5 am, all throughout the day until the evening, where the famous dish appears at night markets as a late-night snack.

 Make your own hot dry noodles

 “Wuhan noodles” calls for alkaline noodles, the most common type of ramen noodle available in most supermarkets across Asia, which are made out of wheat flour and kansui (alkaline water) to give its salty taste and springy quality.
 If they happen to be unavailable, they can be easily substituted for spaghetti (cooked al dente) for a similar texture and taste, or gluten-free versions to suit individual dietary preferences.

-For the seasoning and sauce, hot dry noodles typically contain five spice powder, a blend of cinnamon, cloves, fennel, star anise and Sichuan peppercorns, sesame paste, sesame oil, light and dark soy sauce and salt.
-Once the sauce is mixed in to coat the cooked noodles, top the dish with a sprinkle of chopped green onions, pickled radish, chilli oil and coriander.
+For the seasoning and sauce, hot dry noodles typically contain five spice powder, a blend of cinnamon, cloves, fennel, star anise, and Sichuan peppercorns, sesame paste, sesame oil, light and dark soy sauce and salt.
+Once the sauce is mixed in to coat the cooked noodles, top the dish with a sprinkle of chopped green onions, pickled radish, chili oil and coriander.